C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 Variable number of parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A function can take additional optional arguments by prefixing the last parameter with an * (asterix).
 Optional arguments are then available in the tuple referenced by this parameter.
+Optional variables can also by passed as keywords, if the last parameter is preceded by **.
+In this case, the optional variables are available within the function as a dictionary.
+The operation consiting to get the arguemnts passed as sequence is call *argument unpacking*.
+Let look how it work, especially there are significant differences between python 2 and 3.

 Sequence unpacking
 ^^^^^^^^^^^^^^^^^^